polymode/polymode/development.md

 of the polymode's submodes.
 The root class for all submodes, `pm-submode`, contains among other slots:

-- mode - holds the symbol of coresponding emacs mode (like `html-mode`, `latex-mode` etc)
+- mode - holds the symbol of corresponding emacs mode (like `html-mode`, `latex-mode` etc)
 - buffer - holds the base emacs buffer
 - indent-offset, font-lock-narrow etc - configuration options